Toronto Restaurant Fights Waste By Chopping Menu Prices Till Food Is Gone

 By 9:30 p.m., the kitchen has closed, and MacNeil is pleased with her nearly empty fridge.
 There's still an abundance of shaved Brussels sprouts — it turned out not to be a big salad night — but she plans to pickle them early next week.
 Most of the garnishes were already pickled and will store.
 Aside from about 8 ounces of chimichurri sauce that won't be as bright in four days, Farmhouse wasted no food on this Sunday and virtually no food the rest of the week.
 What the restaurant didn't manage to use went into its green city compost bin.

-That's no small feat, given that Farmhouse fed upward of 70 people this evening.
+That's no small feat, given that Farmhouse fed upwards of 70 people this evening.
 "It does take a certain amount of managing and mental energy, but it's worth it when, at the end of the night, there's virtually no food left," says MacDonell.

-Yet, there is another reward aside from that satisfaction.
-At 10:32 p.m., the staff — bartender, chef, cooks, servers and dishwasher — congregate at the bar to finish off wine bottles that are less than half full.
+There is another reward aside from that satisfaction.
+At 10:32 p.m., the staff — bartender, chef, cooks, servers and dishwasher — congregates at the bar to finish off wine bottles that are less than half full.
 "It'll be a quick one, because we're all pretty sick of each other by this point," MacNeil quips.

 The next morning, MacNeil will process the croutons into breadcrumbs, a garnish for a Thursday dish she has, on Sunday, yet to conceptualize.
 Such decisions are better left for later.
 "That's a Monday thought," she says with a smile.